Photo: PLOS Blogs

 Open access holds the promise of making scholarly articles freely available to everyone, regardless of affiliation, on the internet.
-Digital access is free to users with the cost being borne by authors, their sponsors, the society, or the library.
-Peer review and proper attribution of authorship are unchanged.
-A variety of income models income models are currently in use to support open-access journals .
+Digital access is free to users with the cost being borne by authors, their sponsors, the society, or the library, while peer review and proper attribution of authorship are unchanged.
+A variety of income models are currently in use to support open-access journals.
 Recently, a few institutions have signed a compact to cover costs when authors lack other funding.

 View a list of University of Iowa faculty publications in Open Access journals.

 Some journals are becoming Open Access after an embargo of 6-24 months.
 These journals generally do not have APCs and are instead funded by the subscription for the most recent issues.
 These are not fully open access titles, but the less current content becomes freely available.